cedricfarinazzo/domainManagerFreenomAlwaysdata/README.md

 #### How to add a freenom domain to alwaysdata ?

-First go the the freenom dns management page of your domain and then go on Management Tools > Nameservers and set as following:
+First go the the freenom dns management page of your domain and then go on Management Tools > Nameservers, select 'Add custom nameservers' and set as following:
 - Nameserver 1: dns1.alwaysdata.com
 - Nameserver 2: dns2.alwaysdata.com
 With this configuration, alwaysdata can manage your dns and you can do everything (domains, subdomains, email address, ...)